AdrKacz/super-duper-guacamole/recommender-system/README.md

       actor User as User
       participant R as Ratings
       participant m as Mapping
-      User ->> User: Has participated to a conversation User ->> R: GET update Ratings for userid
+      User ->> User: Has participated in a conversation User ->> R: GET update Ratings for userid
       Note right of User: API Gateway HTTP
-      R ->> m: GET mapping (Supposed to exist bcs required to enter a conversation) alt NO existing mapping
+      R ->> m: GET Mapping (Supposed to exist because required to enter a conversation) alt NO existing mapping
       m ->> R: RETURN Error (No existing mapping)
-      Note right of R: Error could happen if *user id* change during a conversation R ->> User: Response : StatusCode: 400 end
+      Note right of R: Error could happen if *user id* changes during a conversation R ->> User: Response : StatusCode: 400 end